More Amphibian Adventures

 The day following the Tidal Wave, the workers of Kodiak Airways had a meeting.
 Every one of Bob Hall’s team decided to keep going, and to find a way to get back in business.
 It was a tribute to the hardy spirit of Alaskans, but also to Bob’s leadership.
 The Kodiak Airways model of personal integrity, creative problem solving, and hard work was the very opposite of governmental bureaucracy, as they would soon find out.
 Their rebuilding efforts hit a major snag a few months later when Bob and his lawyer went to Washington D.C. to try to finalize the loans that would be necessary to rebuild.
 Bob remarks, “Washington runs on paperwork.
 We were repeatedly asked for records, and we repeatedly reminded them that the records are gone!
 The only records were the quarterly and annual reports we had previously sent to Washington.
 It finally penetrated,” Bob reported, and he returned from D.C. with enough funds to start the recovery operation.

-Kodiak Airways after the Tidal Wave: an envelope full of these old Kodiak Airways flight schedules was found in my Dad’s office after he passed away.
-This one shows a flight between Larsen Bay and Port Wakefield in October of 1964, a time when Dad was beginning to visit the villages by air after the sale of the Evangel.
-It is signed B. L., which possibly indicates Bob Leonard was the pilot.
-The ticket still lists several sites that by that time had been wiped out by the Tidal Wave of March of that year.
+This flight schedule shows a flight between Port Wakefield and Larsen Bay in October of 1964, a time when Dad was beginning to visit the villages by air after the Mission Board’s decision to sell the Evangel.
+The ticket is signed B. L., which possibly indicates Bob Leonard was the pilot.
+It still lists several sites that by that time had been wiped out by the Tidal Wave of March of that year.

 By the mid-